stake-dao/LiquidLockers-contracts/readme.md

 ## Contracts for Upgradability
+These contracts are being directly used from [Openzeppelin's Upgradable Contracts](https://docs.openzeppelin.com/contracts/4.x/api/proxy#TransparentUpgradeableProxy)
 1. **TransparentUpgradeableProxy.sol**: proxy contract that has an admin and the logic to upgrade an upgradable contract.
 2. **ProxyAdmin.sol**: the dedicated Admin contract of TransparentUpgradeableProxy contracts of all upgradable contracts.
 It allows calling `changeAdmin()` and `upgradeTo()`/`upgradeToAndCall()`  on TransparentUpgradeableProxy.
 3. **AccessControlUpgradeable.sol**: contract used by all upgradable contracts to implement access control.